mabenson00/double-client/README.md

   - To see those messages click switch user and then on the friend you want to change to

 ### Easter eggs
-  -Chat $stocksymbol to pull the latest price for that stock -Chat "secretcolor"
+  - Chat $stocksymbol to pull the latest price for that stock
+  - Chat "secretcolor"